 Having a cell phone without having to sign a contract can be beneficial for some users.

 - Ability to cancel: With a no-contract plan, you have the ability to cancel your service at any time without having to pay a cancellation fee.
 A wireless plan with a service agreement typically carries a lofty fee for early cancellations.

 There are also disadvantages to think about when choosing these types of cell phone plans.

 - Missing out on special promotions: People using a no-contract plan may not be eligible for the promotions offered to wireless customers on a service agreement.
 For example, you will likely have to pay full price for the mobile phone up front if you do not sign a contract, effectively skipping the promotional discount that comes standard with a service agreement.

 - Higher equipment costs: With no-contract service, handsets typically won't be discounted, so the up-front equipment cost can be higher than if you were signing a contract.
 That's why investing in a quality unlocked phone may be a good idea if you go this route.

 No-contract plans can help keep costs under control and provide great flexibility.
-For people who don't want to be tied down to a specific plan with a specific provider for a minimum of two years, these plans can be a terrific option.
-They can also make mobile phones much more approachable by users who may have bad credit or no credit rating.
+These plans can be a terrific option for people who don't want to be tied down to a specific plan with a specific provider for a minimum of two years.
+They can also make mobile phones much more accessible by users who may have bad credit or no credit rating.